trevorwslee/MicroPython-DumbDisplay/README.md

 |--|--|
 |Please note that this "Tetris One Block" example was adapted from `TETRIS ONE BLOCK/tetris_one_block.py` of the GitHub Repository [Python-Games](https://github.com/DimaGutierrez/Python-Games)|![](screenshots/dd-tetris-one-block.jpg)|

-When the example game [sever] starts, the console should show output like
+When the example game [server] starts, the console should show output like
 ```
 *** Running TETRIS ONE BLOCK ***
 connecting socket ... listing on 192.168.0.46:10201 ...